Blinn College: History

+Campuses

+Blinn has six campuses in Brenham, Bryan (Villa Maria Road), RELLIS (SH 47 in Bryan, shared with Texas A&M University), Schulenberg, Sealy, and Waller.

 The Bryan campus was established in 1970, and by the early 1980s, a third campus opened in College Station.
-In 1997, the Villa Maria Road campus opened consolidating the programs that were located in the Townshire Shopping Center in Bryan and the Woodstone Center in College Station.
+In 1997, the Villa Maria Road campus opened in Bryan, consolidating the programs that were located in the Townshire Shopping Center in Bryan and the Woodstone Center in College Station.
 The third Brazos County site, located in the former Bryan post office, continues to house the dental hygiene, radiologic technology, and workforce education programs.
 The original three buildings on the Bryan campuses were expanded to six, and in 2002, the former Schulman Theater was purchased and converted to classroom space, known as the College Park Campus (CPC).
-The Schulenburg campus opened in 1997 and Sealy in 2005.
+The Schulenburg campus opened in 1997 and the Sealy campus opened in 2005.

-In 2017 Blinn College collaborated with Texas A&M University on the university's newly constructed RELLIS Campus at Bryan Air Force Base.
-(RELLIS is an acronym of "Respect", "Excellence", "Leadership", "Loyalty", "Integrity", and "Selfless service".)
-Blinn College expected to invest $34 million in the site.
+In 2015, Blinn announced that it would cancel expansion plans at the Villa Maria campus and open new facilities at the Texas A&M RELLIS Campus, instead.
 The groundbreaking ceremony for the Blinn College educational building took place on March 31, 2017.
+In 2022, Blinn opened a new $32 million administration building at RELLIS, incorporating 19 new classrooms in addition to offices for student enrollment.

+In 2023, Blinn opened the Waller campus in the former Waller High School.